OHIO-ECT/ECT-Lab-Introduction/tasks/Task-GitHub-Account-Creation.md

 ### GitHub Account Creation

-1. The current web page you are viewing is part of a *public* "github repo".
+1. The current web page being viewed is part of a *public* "github repo".
 However, **all other labs will *not* be public.** In a browser open up ``www.github.com``.
 <br>

-2. If you don't already have an account, create a GitHub account.
-It **MUST** use your OHIO email address to access the private repos.
+2. If there is no existing account, create a GitHub account.
+It **MUST** use the OHIO email address to access the private repos.

     **Note:** Students with existing accounts will need to associate their OHIO email address with an existing account.
 <br>

 3. Send an email to the course instructors.
 The subject of the message needs to be the course number (e.g. ITS 2300).
-The body of the message should include your GitHub username (e.g. Github username: johnsmith)
+The body of the message should include the GitHub username (e.g. Github username: johnsmith)
 <br>

-4. You will be unable to access any further labs/repos after this one the GitHub account is created and the information emailed to the instructor.
+4. Further labs/repos after this one cannot be accessed until the GitHub account is created and the information emailed to the instructor.